usinesoft/Cachalot/README.md

 We have tested up to 200 GB of data and one hundred million medium-sized objects per collection.
 It can scale even more, but it is probably not the right technology to choose if you need to store more than 1 TB of data.

-We can use it as a very efficient cache for big data applications but not the golden source.
+We can use it as a very efficient cache for big-data applications but not the golden source.